DC's long-simmering statehood push begins in Congress

 DC’s long-simmering statehood push begins in CongressNew

-WASHINGTON (AP) — Supporters of the District of Columbia’s quest for statehood believe the time is right to bring this long-simmering and racially charged issue to fruition.
-But Washington Mayor Muriel Bowser’s clashes with Republicans at a House hearing Monday made clear that the issue is far from settled, even with Democrats controlling the presidency and Congress.
-Republicans are complaining about a Democratic power play, claiming statehood was never the intention of the founding fathers and insisting that Congress doesn’t even have the right to grant statehood.
+WASHINGTON (AP) — Washington, D.C.‘s bid for statehood has finally gotten a congressional hearing, but Mayor Muriel Bowser’s clashes with Republicans on the panel made clear that the issue is far from settled.
+Republicans accused Democrats of a cynical power play, claimed statehood was never the intention of the country’s Founding Fathers, and insisted that Congress doesn’t even have the right to grant statehood to D.C.
+Bowser argued that Washingtonians’ lack of representation in Congress was “one of the remaining glaring civil rights issues of our time.”
 Statehood would give D.C. two senators and a fully voting member of the House.
 The District historically votes Democratic.